SnakeEyes0723/Intro-To-Game-Design-Project-2/README.txt

-Game Title: Guider
+Project Title: Guider
 Group Name: Gamer Design
-Producer: Jacob Wieland
-Programmer: Joey Parker
-Artist: Tyler Jordan
+Group Members: Jacob Wieland, Joey Parker, Jason Khotsombath, Tyler Jordan
-Level Designer: Jason Khotsombath

-Instructions:
-Click on the start button on the Title Screen to start the game.
-Your goal in the levels is to create a path that both the dog and its owner can safely follow, without hitting any obstacles along the way.
-You can click anywhere on the level screen to create a point that bends the path, pressing the 'A' key will remove your previous point.
-Pressing the spacebar makes the dog and its owner start to move along the path, and can be done at any time.
-You may plan out your entire path from the beginning or continue to create your path as the player moves.
+Project Description: Top-down, level based game for one player made using Gamemaker.

+Instructions: As the player, your goal is to guide a blind man and his seeing-eye dog to the flag at the end of each level.
+You have a total of three lives for the entire game, with a life being lost if either the dog or his owner come into contact with an enemy or an obstacle.
+Your cursor is used to create paths that the dog and his owner will follow, with the path following the cursor at all times during a level.
+Clicking will create a pivot in the path, pressing the A key will delete the previous pivot, and pressing space will start the man and dog's movement along the path.
+Be warned though, once they start moving, they cannot be stopped.

 Cheat Codes:
-- Pressing Ctrl and R at the same time resets the game back to the title screen.
-- Pressing Ctrl and E at the same time exits the game entirely.
-(Temporary)
+- Ctrl+R: Restart game
+- Ctrl+E: End game
+- Ctrl+W: Go to WinRoom
+- Ctrl+L: Go to LoseRoom
+- Ctrl+H: Reset health to full